dailymotion-oss/octopilot/docs/current-version/README.md

 - to render the website:
   - install [Hugo](https://gohugo.io/) - see the [.github/workflows/release.yml](../../.github/workflows/release.yml) file for the version of Hugo to use
   - run `hugo server` in this directory, and open <http://localhost:1313/>

+The Hugo theme is based on the [whisper theme](https://github.com/zerostaticthemes/hugo-whisper-theme).